jimchen2/archived-scripts/README.md

 # util-scripts

-Some scripts I wrote now and then for simple everyday tasks.

-These scripts are stored on GitHub and are no longer actively used(pretty much useless); they are kept solely for archival purposes.
+Scripts I wrote just for fun but no longer relevant.(pretty much useless).